-- (D) notices directly to the debtor pursuant to such creditor's underlying contract with the debtor. - (E) Mortgage Modification Mediation Program.
+- (C) Relief from Automatic Stay.
+Upon entry of an order granting a creditor relief from the automatic stay, such creditor shall resume sending notices of payment change and escrow notices directly to the debtor pursuant to such creditor's underlying contract with the debtor. - (D) Mortgage Modification Mediation Program.
 If the debtor and creditor are currently participating in the Mortgage Modification Mediation ("MMM") Program, the following provisions will apply to 3002.1 Notices: - (1) 3002.1 Notices filed and served by such creditor are for notice purposes only and are abated pending the outcome of the mediation.
-If the MMM does not result in a modification of the mortgage, the 3002.1 Notices shall become effective upon the filing of the Final Report of Mortgage Modification Mediator. - (2) The debtor is not required to file an objection to a 3002.1 Notice filed and served by a creditor during the pendency of a mediation with such creditor. - (3) In the event the mediation ends in a Final Report of No Agreement, the debtor shall have 14 days from the date on which such Final Report is filed to modify the debtor's chapter 13 plan to respond to the 3002.1 Notice(s) pursuant to subsection (F) of this rule. - (F) Modifications to Official Bankruptcy Form "Notice of Mortgage Payment Change" Required.
-When a 3002.1 Notice is filed addressing a claim covered under subdivision (A)(1) of this Rule, the Official Bankruptcy Form "Notice of Mortgage Payment Change" shall be modified accordingly to reflect the actual type of claim for which the notice is being filed. - (G) Debtor Response to 3002.1 Notice.
+If the MMM does not result in a modification of the mortgage, the 3002.1 Notices shall become effective upon the filing of the Final Report of Mortgage Modification Mediator. - (2) The debtor is not required to file an objection to a 3002.1 Notice filed and served by a creditor during the pendency of a mediation with such creditor. - (3) In the event the mediation ends in a Final Report of No Agreement, the debtor shall have 14 days from the date on which such Final Report is filed to modify the debtor's chapter 13 plan to respond to the 3002.1 Notice(s) pursuant to subsection (F) of this rule. - (E) Modifications to Official Bankruptcy Form "Notice of Mortgage Payment Change" Required.
+When a 3002.1 Notice is filed addressing a claim covered under subdivision (A)(1) of this Rule, the Official Bankruptcy Form "Notice of Mortgage Payment Change" shall be modified accordingly to reflect the actual type of claim for which the notice is being filed. - (F) Debtor Response to 3002.1 Notice.
 Counsel for the debtor shall review all 3002.1 Notices and conform or object to these notices (a) within one year after a notice of fees, expenses and charges is issued by the creditor, and (b) on the day preceding the date on which the new amount described in a notice of payment change is due.
 Notwithstanding the foregoing, during the pendency of an MMM, the deadline set forth in subsection (D)(3) of this rule shall apply.
-Prior to the applicable deadline, counsel for the debtor must file Local Form "Debtor's Response to Rule 3002.1 Notice" and select one of the following response options: - (1) object to the creditor's 3002.1 Notice, and request a hearing on such objection; - (2) indicate that the debtor does not object to the 3002.1 Notice and the debtor will propose an amended or modified plan to provide for the payment change, fee, charge or expense referenced in the 3002.1 Notice; - (3) indicate that the debtor does not object to 3002.1 Notice; however, due to the de minimis amount referenced in the Notice, (i) the debtor will not propose a modified plan to provide for the payment change, fee, charge or expense; (ii) the debtor will address such amounts outside of the debtor's bankruptcy case; and

-(iii) the debtor acknowledges that the chapter 13 trustee will not remit payment of any de minimis amount, and any such de minimis amount is not subject to discharge unless paid in full; or
+Prior to the applicable deadline, counsel for the debtor must file Local Form "Debtor's Response to 3002.1 Notice" and select one of the following response options: - (1) object to the creditor's 3002.1 Notice, and request a hearing on such objection; - indicate that the debtor does not object to the 3002.1 Notice and the debtor will propose an amended or modified plan to provide for the payment change, fee, charge or expense referenced in the 3002.1 Notice; - indicate that the debtor does not object to 3002.1 Notice; however, due to the de minimis amount referenced in the Notice, (i) the debtor will not propose a modified plan to provide for the payment change, fee, charge or expense; (ii) the debtor will address such amounts outside of the debtor's bankruptcy case; and (iii) the debtor acknowledges that the chapter 13 trustee will not remit payment of any de minimis amount, and any such de minimis amount is not subject to discharge unless paid in full; or